 Patrollers survey over 90 miles of shoreline while identifying and mapping the location of more than 80 native (“good” plants).
 To date, they have not found any invaders.

-Join us this year for an Invasive Plant Patrol Paddling Workshop on July 26 at Hunter Cove on Rangeley Lake.
+Join us this year for an Invasive Plant Patrol Paddling Workshop on August 1 at Haley Pond.
 This will give new volunteers an opportunity to gain more experience handling and identifying plants.

 We will also host two Plant Identification Sessions for our Shoreline Patrollers.
-Join us August 23 from 9 AM - 12 PM and on August 30 from 1 PM - 4 PM at our office in Oquossoc.
+Join us August 21 from 10 AM - 12 PM and on August 28 from 2 PM - 4 PM at Cupsuptic Lake Park and Campground's Pavilion.
 This workshop will focus on identifying native and invasive species and techniques to do so.

 Each summer we try to increase the number of volunteers and water bodies.
 All our volunteers need is access to a kayak, canoe, or small powerboat and the desire to protect our lakes and ponds.
-FMI, please contact Amanda Davis at 864-7311 x 5 or firstname.lastname@example.org.
+FMI, please contact Amanda Laliberte at 864-7311 or firstname.lastname@example.org.